planttheidea/doozy/README.md

 Transducers are a great way to write efficient, declarative data transformations that only perform operations as needed.
 [Several great articles have been written on the topic](https://medium.com/@roman01la/understanding-transducers-in-javascript-3500d3bd9624), but applying them can be daunting for the most common object type (`Array`), let alone various object types.

-`doozy` is a tiny library (~906 bytes minified + gzipped) that attempts to streamline this process, allowing for simple creation of transducers that work with multiple object types.
+`doozy` is a tiny library (~1kB minified + gzipped) that attempts to streamline this process, allowing for simple creation of transducers that work with multiple object types.

 ## Usage